Low-Latency Event-Based Object Detection with Spatially-Sparse Linear Attention: Experiments

-\paragraph{Effect of Position-Aware Projection.} To ablate PAP, we replace it with a position-irrelevant learnable linear projection.
+To ablate PAP, we replace it with a position-irrelevant learnable linear projection.
 The results are summarized in \cref{tab:ablation-pos}.
-Removing either input or output PAP causes a significant accuracy drop, and removing both results in catastrophic failure, with the mAP collapsing to only 0.014, which highlights its importance for encoding spatial priors and introducing translation invariance in SSLA module.
+Removing either input or output PAP causes a significant accuracy drop, and removing both results in catastrophic failure, with the mAP collapsing to only 0.014, which highlights its importance for encoding spatial priors in the SSLA module.